miguelcobain/ember-paper-expansion-panel/README.md

 ### `{{#paper-expansion-panel as |panel|}}`

 - `expanded` - defaults to `false` - this toggles the expansion panel between expanded and collapsed modes.
 - `onExpandedChange` - an action that is sent when a the panel is expanded or collapsed.
-You get as an argument a boolean with the current state of `expanded`
+You get two arguments, a boolean with the current state of `expanded` and the event object

 This component yields a hash that contains:
 - `collapsed` and `expanded` components